Era-Dorta/signalblast/README.md

       * ```bash
         signaldctl account verify $"SIGNAL_PHONE_NUMBER" nnnnn
         ```
+* Verify that signald is properly configured (substitute target for who you are sending the message to, and "a message" with your message)
+      * ```bash
+        signaldctl message send -a $"SIGNAL_PHONE_NUMBER" target "a message"
+        ```
+* Once signald is configured, lets run a container with signalblast
+  * ```bash
+       docker container run \
+       --restart=unless-stopped \
+       -v "./data/signalblast:/home/user/signalblast/signalblast/data" \
+       -v "./data/signald:/home/user/.config/signald" \
+       -e SIGNAL_PHONE_NUMBER="Your phone number" \
+       eraxama/signalblast:latest
+    ```
+  * There are two optional parameters
+    * `-e SIGNALBLAST_PASSWORD="a password"` -> the admin password for signalblast
+    * `-e SIGNALBLAST_EXPIRATION_TIME="time"` -> an automatic message expiration time in seconds
 * Send message to the bot, a good first message is `!help`.
 The bot should reply immediately.
-* If this is not the case, check the logs at `/var/log/signalblast.log`
+* If this is not the case, check the logs at `./data/signalblast.log`